 The Health and Wellbeing Board is a partnership between Sheffield City Council, the NHS and a range of partners in the city that aims to deliver a single approach to improving the health and wellbeing of Sheffield residents.

 More information on the Health and Wellbeing Board is available at the Sheffield City Council Website here.

 The effective running of the HCP is the responsibility of the HCP Board.
 The membership of the HCP Board consists of representatives from the seven HCP partner organisations.
 Other attendees are invited periodically when additional expertise or input is required.

 The HCP board provides strategic oversight and shapes the direction, vision and ambition of the HCP.
 The board holds the HCP Executive Delivery Group to account for delivering the vision of the Health and Care Partnership.

 They ensure effective partnership working by obtaining the necessary engagement and support from the wider membership of each organisation whilst also providing assurance to the partner organisation’s boards.

 HCP Board meetings are held quarterly.
-The first public HCP board meeting was held 19 June 2018.
+The first public HCP board meeting was held on the 19th June 2018.
 To access public HCP Board papers or for more information on future meetings visit the events page here.

 The HCP Executive Delivery Group